If you want to reduce the amount of noise that comes through your car stereo, you can install a noise filter.

 No, definitely not.
 Noise isolators can be used in exactly the same way for your home audio devices as for your car stereo.

 The exact same method of installation is needed.
 Simply plug the device in between the AUX cable and the power source, and it should solve any audio problems.

 Will a noise filter affect the quality of sound?

 A noise filter will not affect the quality of sound coming from your car audio.
 This is what makes them so useful.
-It will only improve on the quality as it gets rid of any background interference and white noise.
+It will only improve the quality as it gets rid of any background interference and white noise.

 It has no adverse impact on sound quality, so you can install your noise filter without any trepidation about comprising quality!

-Overall, a noise filter is a quickest and simplest solution for fixing interference on your car stereo.
+Overall, a noise filter is the quickest and simplest solution for fixing interference on your car stereo.
 And as you have seen, they are relatively simple to install with little setup required.
 So next time you hear that pesky buzzing sound, you know exactly what to do!